Suspended Particulate Matter Definition – SPM and RSPM

 As already outlined above, the selector disk achieves the upper size limit of 100µm classification.

 While we have not ashed a composite sample of results yet in order to obtain a laser scan particulate size analysis, we hope to carry out such an exercise shortly.
-In the meanwhile an assessment of particulate sizing can be obtained by examining each filter under the microscope eyepiece graticle, which is graded in 5 to 10µm gridlines for size recognition.
+In the meanwhile, an assessment of particulate sizing can be obtained by examining each filter under the microscope eyepiece graticule, which is graded in 5 to 10µm gridlines for size recognition.

 COMPLIANCE WITH STANDARDS AND CODES OF PRACTICE

-In order to meet the requirements of ISO 14001 stipulated monitoring the entire monitoring regimen has to be presented together with standard procedures, manuals, reporting format and traceable documentation.
-Assistance and detailed operator and assessment training is available and accompanies the purchase of a system.
+In order to meet the requirements of ISO 14001 stipulated monitoring the entire monitoring regimen has to be presented together with standard procedures, manuals, reporting format, and traceable documentation.
+Assistance and detailed operator and assessment training are available and accompany the purchase of a system.

 World Bank standards have similar requirements and the package offered has met these requirements as well.